openstack/horizon/doc/source/configuration/settings.rst

     The default value for this setting has been changed to ``False``

+.. deprecated:: 19.1.0(Wallaby)

+   The Python Launch Instance workflow is deprecated.
+   Consider switching to the AngujarJS workflow instead.

 Default: ``False``

 This setting enables the Python Launch Instance workflow.